yoelmatveyev/marthue/INFO.md

 :I, :O or both for input and output.

-:T for terminating the computation of the current block.
+:T for terminating the computation of the current block (takes precendence over labels and :R, if one tries to mix them)

 :R for using a label as return